sorensandgaard/ob_anonymization_R3_clustering/README.md

-# ob_anonymization_R3_clustering
+# ob_anonymization_dataloss
-Testing of Seurat clustering for Anonymization Omnibenchmark
+An Omnibenchmark of the information loss occurring during anonymization of RNA sequencing data.